Homotopy Posets, Postnikov Towers, and Hypercompletions of $\infty$-Categories: Introduction

 \subsection{Oriented categories}

-To streamline the terminology and avoid confusion, we refer to the oriented category of $\infty$-categories simply as ``oriented spaces''.
+As outlined above, in order for the basic operations to be sufficiently functorial, we must view them as (anti)oriented categories; that is, categories enriched in the (reverse) Gray tensor monoidal structure.
 However, this is also consistent with some geometric intuition concerning these basic objects, which we tend to think of as complexes consisting of $n$-cells, but where the cells are oriented, or directed, from source to target.
 We already depict higher categorical diagrams in this way, and ideally we might be able to formalize this geometry via a sort of lax higher topos theory, which provides rules for how limits and colimits interact, and hopefully resulting in a ``place where one can do mathematics''.
 To simplify terminology and notation, we will henceforth refer to $(\infty,n)$-categories simply as $n$-categories, and use the term $(n,n)$-category or strict $n$-category when we wish to refer to stricter variants.
 In particular, the category of $\infty$-categories, the limit of the categories of $n$-categories, where the limit is taken along the core functors, which (roughly speaking, and depending on whether or not one is imposing univalence) discard the top level of (noninvertible) morphisms.

 The category of $\infty$-categories is not only enriched in itself via the cartesian product, but it is also enriched in itself via the lax or oplax Gray tensor product, two related but nonidentical monoidal structures, each of which is the reverse of the other.
 An oriented category is simply a category enriched in the category of $\infty$-categories, but viewed as a monoidal category with respect to the lax Gray tensor product.
 This is a fundamental notion because the cartesian enrichment of the category of $\infty$-categories is not very useful in practice, as it is incompatible with categorical dimension in a certain precise sense which renders it impossible for natural operations, like the categorical suspension, to be compatible with the cartesian enrichment.